wald-tq/docs.influxdata.com/content/kapacitor/v1.3/nodes/influx_d_b_out_node.md

 Create indicates that both the database and retention policy will be created, when the task is started.
-If the retention policy name is empty than no retention policy will be specified and the default retention policy name will be created.
+If the retention policy name is empty then no retention policy will be specified and the default retention policy name will be created.